ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 In order to make a request to a Target Resource, the following steps occur, as shown in {{fig-overview}}:

-1. The client constructs an HTTP request for a Target Resource.
+1. The Client constructs an HTTP request for a Target Resource.

-2. The client encodes the HTTP request in a binary HTTP message and then encapsulates that message using HPKE and the process from {{request}}.
+2. The Client encodes the HTTP request in a binary HTTP message and then encapsulates that message using HPKE and the process from {{request}}.

-3. The client sends a POST request to the Oblivious Relay Resource with the Encapsulated Request as the content of that message.
+3. The Client sends a POST request to the Oblivious Relay Resource with the Encapsulated Request as the content of that message.

 4. The Oblivious Relay Resource forwards this request to the Oblivious Gateway